 In 1964, Beatlemania officially reached America.
 On February 7, 1964, the Fab Four—John Lennon, Paul McCartney, Ringo Starr, and George Harrison—boarded Pan Am Flight 101 at London's Heathrow Airport with an estimated 4000 fans on hand to wish them good luck on their first trip to America.
 When they landed at New York City's JFK Airport several hours later, another crowd of approximately 4000 (screaming) fans were waiting for the band.
 But that was nothing compared to the number of people who tuned in to see the legendary rockers perform on The Ed Sullivan Show on February 9, 1964.
 Here are 10 things you might not know about that historic television event.

 1. The Beatles didn't come cheap.

 Much like The Tonight Show today, being asked to appear on The Ed Sullivan Show in the 1960s was a huge honor for up-and-coming (and established) artists in the 1960s.
 The publicity generated from an appearance on the show was enough for most talent to say yes.
 But The Beatles would only agree to appear if the show covered their travel expenses and paid them a $10,000 fee (which would be just under $90,000 in 2022 dollars).
 Sullivan and his producers agreed, but only if The Beatles would commit to making three appearances.
 They had a deal.

-2. The Beatles endED up being a relative bargain.
+2. They ended up being a relative bargain.